Airport Go Bag | 10 Must-Have Items For The Prepared Traveler

 |

 Yes, a spork.
 Those I use are made of titanium, making them lightweight as well as hypoallergenic.
-Your immune system gets taxed enough while we travel.
+Your immune system gets taxed enough while you travel.

 Any additional germs picked up from utensils left out in the open, countless fingers rummaging through them and you can see why a spork is a good piece of gear to have with you.